-(3) If you are submitting your proposal for a meeting of shareholders other than a regularly scheduled annual meeting, the deadline is a reasonable time before the company begins to print and mail its propy materials.

-13 Question 6 What if I full to follow one of the eligibility or procedural requirements explained in answers to Questions 1 through 4 of this section?

-- (1) The company may exclude your proposal, but only after it has notified your of the problem, and you have failed adequately to correct it.
-Within 14 calendar days in acceiving your proposal, the company must notify you in writing of any procedural or eligibility deficiencies, as well as of the time frame for your response.
+- (3) If you are submitting your proposal for a meeting of shareholders other than a regularly scheduled annual meeting, the deadline is a reasonable time before the company begins to print and mall its proxy materials. - 10 Question 6: What if I fail to follow one of the eligibility or procedural requirements explained in answers to Questions I through 4 of this section? - (1) The company may exclude your proposal, but only after it has notified your of the problem, and you have failed adequately to correct it.
+Within 14 calendar days if neceiving your proposal, the company must notify you in writing of any probability eligibility deficiencies, as well as of the time frame for your response.
 Your response must be postmarked, or transmitted electronically, no later than 14 days from the date you received the company's notification.
-A company need not provide you such notice of a deficiency if the deficiency cannot be remedied, such as if you fail to submit a proposal by the company's properly determined deadline.
-If the company intends is exclude the proposal, it will later have to make a submission under § 240.14a-8 and provide you with a copy under Question 10 below, § 240.14a-8(j). - (2) If you fail in your promise to hold the required number of securities through the date of the meeting of shareholders, then the company will be permitted to exclude all of your proposals from its proxy materials for any meeting held in the following two calendar years. - (g) Question 7: Who has the hurden of persuading the Commission of its
+A company need not provide you such notify of a deficiency if the deficiency cannot be remedied, such as it you fail to submit a proposal by the company's properly determined deadline.
+If the company intends the exclude the proposal, it will later have to make a submission under § 240.14a 8 and provide you with a copy under Question 10 below. § 240.14a 80. - (2) If you fail in your promise to hold the required number of securities through the date of the meeting of shareholders, then the company will be permitted to exclude all of your proposals from its proxy materials for any meeting held in the following the calendar years. - (g) Question 7: Who has the hurden of persuading the Commission of the commission of the chart my proposal can be excluded?

-Except as otherwise noted, the burden is on the company to demonstrate that it is entitled to exclude a proposal
+Except as otherwise poted, the burden is off the company to demonstrate that it is entitled to exclude a proposal

-- (h) Question 8: Must I appear personally at the shareholders' meeting to - (1) Either you, or your representative who is qualified under state law to present the proposal on your behalf, must attend the meeting to present the proposal.
-Whether you attend the meeting yourself ar send a qualified representative to the meeting in your place, you should make sure that your or your representative, follow the proper state law procedures for attending the meeting and/or presenting your proposal. - (2) If the company holds its shareholder meeting in whole or in part via electronic media, and the company permits you or your representative to present your proposal via such media, then you may appear through electronic media rather than traveling to the meeting to appear in person. - (3) If you or your qualified representative fail to appear and present the proposal without good cause, the company will be permitted to exclude all of your proposal from its proxy materials for any meetings held in the following two calendar years: - (i) Question 9: If I have complied with the procedural requirements, or what other bases may a company rely to exclude my proposal? - (1) Improper under state law If the proposal is not a proper subject for action by shareholders under the laws of the jurisdiction of the company's organization.
+- (h) Question 8: Must I appear personally at the shareholders meeting to present the proposal? - (1) Either you, or your representative who is qualified under state law to present the proposal on your behalf, must arread the meeting to present the proposal.
+Whether you attend the meeting yourself or send a qualified representative to the meeting your place, you should make sure that you, or your representative, follow the number state law procedures for attending the meeting and/or presenting your proposal. - (2) If the company holds its shareholder meeting in whole or in part via electronic media, and the company permits you or your representative to present which proposal yis such media, then you may appear through electronic media rather than traveling to the meeting to appear in person - (3) If you or your qualified representative fall to appear and present the proposal without good cause, the company will be permitted to exclude all of your proposal from its proxy materials for any meetings held in the following two calendar years: - (i) Question 9: If I have complied with the procedural requirements, on what other bases may a company rely to exclude my proposal? - (1) Improper under state law II the proposal is not a proper subject for action by shareholders under the laws of the jurisdiction of the company's organization.

-Note to paragraph (I)(1): Depending on the subject matter, some proposals are not considered proper under state law if they would be binding on the company if approved by shareholders.
-In our experience, most proposals that are cast as recommendations requests that the board of directors take specified action are proper under state law.
-Accordingly, we will assume that a proposal drafted as a recommendation or subjection is proper unless the company demonstrates otherwise.
+Note to paragraph (I)(I): Depending on the subject matter, some proposals are not considered proper under state law if they would be binding on the company if approved by shareholders.
+In our experience, most proposals that are cast as recommendation or requests that the board of directors take specified action are proper under state law.
+Accordingly, we will assume that a proposal directed as a recommendation or support in a proper unless the company demonstrates otherwise.